meihapps/treetest/README.md

 one cli for all your test frameworks

+This is useful if a single repo uses multiple test frameworks (e.g. a multi-language project), or if you switch between projects with different stacks and want one consistent command to run tests everywhere.

 `treetest` lets you run or list tests across multiple frameworks from a single command, automatically filtering out frameworks that aren’t installed.

 it’s configurable via a simple json file.